-My friend Alan said … Suppose your FIX process crashed or lost power, and reloads from disk the last sequence received.
+My friend Alan said … Suppose your FIX process crashed or lost power, reloads (from disk) the last sequence received and reconnects (resetting tcp seq#).
 It would then receive a live seq # higher than expected.
 CME documentation states:

 … a given system, upon detecting a higher than expected message sequence number from its counterparty, requests a range of ordered messages resent from the counterparty.